Erectile dysfunction FAQs

 8 out of 10 men will have a good chance of ED medication working.
 It increases blood flow to the penis, enabling an erection when aroused.

-Having erectile dysfunction does not directly affect fertility.
+Having erectile dysfunction or impotence does not directly affect fertility.
 However, it can understandably make conceiving difficult.

 Does erectile dysfunction treatment affect fertility?